kangyu-california/PersistentWindows/README.md

 # Tips for power users
 - Some applications (such as Task Manager, Event Viewer etc) require running PersistentWindows with admin privilege to fully recover window layout.
-- Starting from release 4.23, there is a experimental feature to restore window z-order in addition to two-dementional layout.
-This feature is disabled by default due to the need to introduce a hack to reset topmost flag to avoid bug #21.
+- Starting from release 4.26, there is an experimental feature to automatically restore window z-order in addition to two-dementional layout.
+This feature is disabled by default.
 To turn on this feature, run PersistentWindows.exe -fix_zorder
 - To help me diagnose a bug, please run Event Viewer, locate to "Windows Logs" -> "Application" section, then search for Event ID 9990 and 9999, and copy paste the content of these events to new issue report.